 If you’re a critter counter, garden geek, bird watcher, or nature nerd of any sort, read on!
-Starting in June 2019, Nearby Nature will host Citizen Science Saturdays once a month in local natural areas.
-Inspired by the fun we had at our April 2019 Bioblitz (see highlights below) and motivated by a desire to model that science is real, we will be making opportunities for our members and friends to engage in citizen science a whole new priority.
+Starting in June 2019, Nearby Nature began hosting occasional Citizen Science Saturdays in local natural areas.
+Inspired by the fun we had at our April 2019 Bioblitz (see highlights below) and motivated by a desire to model that science is real, we are making opportunities for our members and friends to engage in citizen science a whole new priority.

-For the first year of this program, we’ll group our projects by season.
-This summer, we’ll focus on insects: aquatic macroinvertebrates on June 29, meadow bugs on July 20, and garden pollinators, pests, and pathogens on August 17.
-In the fall, we’ll switch to fungi.
-There is so much to learn from these fascinating members of the web of life.
-Winter will be for bird study, including projects like the annual Christmas Bird Count.
-In the spring, we’ll document the abundance of plant life that bursts into bloom as the sun reappears after months of rain.
+Every year, we group our projects by season.
+In the summer, we focus on insects.
+In the fall, we switch to fungi.
+Winter is for bird study.
+And in the spring, we document the abundance of plant life that bursts into bloom as the sun reappears after months of rain.
 See our Events Calendar for on-going listings.

-Citizen Science Saturdays are open to all and free for members ($5 for non-members), but designed especially for adult participants.
-Families will have lots of opportunities to enjoy similar and more age-appropriate science activities through our Green Start Play Days and weekend Nature Quests.
+Citizen Science Saturdays are designed for adult participants and free for members and volunteers ($7 for non-members).
+Registration for individual events as well as membership is online.
+Families are invited to enjoy similar and more age-appropriate science activities through our Green Start Play Days and weekend Nature Quests.

-Thanks to board member Holly Hartmann for hosting our first year of events and for inspiring us to get this project up and running!
+Thanks to board member Holly Hartmann for hosting our events and for inspiring us to get this project up and running!

 Bioblitz 2019 Highlights